-A series of odd circumstances converged this week, with an unexpected outcome:
+A series of odd circumstances converged this week, with the unexpected outcome that I’m spending the first ten days of 2014 in New York City!

-So, by some strange twist of parenting logic, I’m spending the first ten days of 2014 in NYC.
-I’ve arranged to spend a few days with my good friends Holly and Syed at their apartment in Brooklyn, a few days with my good friend Tom DeGroot at his house in Long Island, and a couple of nights in a wee hotel in Manhattan.
-I like variety.
+I’ve arranged to spend a few days with my good friends Holly and Syed at their apartment in Brooklyn, a few days with my good friend Tom DeGroot at his house in Wantagh, Long Island, and a couple of nights in a wee hotel in Manhattan.
+Because I like variety.